Overonn/Life_Expectancy-and_GDP_project./README.md

 - Is there a correlation between GDP and life expectancy of a country?
 - What is the average life expactancy in these nations?
 - What is the distribution of that life expectancy?

+The dataset provided has the following columns of data:

+- Country - nation
+- Year - the year for the observation
+- Life expectancy at birth (years) - life expectancy value in years
+- GDP - Gross Domestic Product in U.S. dollars